-The hosts will provide daily breakfasts, some packed lunches and approximately three dinners.
-Many lunches and dinners will be provided as part of the group activities planned by the YouthStay program.
+The hosts will provide daily breakfasts, some packed lunches and approximately four dinners.
+Some dinners will be provided as part of the group activities planned by the YouthStay program.

 Will I be able to contact my youth during the YouthStay week?

 Yes!
 Hosts and YouthStay contact information will be provided to you.
 If your youth has a cell phone, they may bring it with them.